An introduction to matrix convex sets and free spectrahedra: Helton-McCulloughs characterisation of free spectrahedra

-\begin{rem} For our new proof of \Cref{existence} we need the concept of a Nash submanifold of $\R^k$.
-A \textit{Nash submanifold} $M \subseteq \R^k$ (of dimension $r$) is a submanifold of $\R^k$ for which for each $x \in M$ there exists a semialgebraic $C^\infty$-diffeomorphism map $\phi$ of the atlas of $M$ from a semialgebraic neighborhood of $x$ in $\R^k$ to a semialgebraic neighborhood $H$ of $0$ in $\R^k$ with $\varphi(M)=H \cap (\R^{r} \times \{0\}^{k-r})$.
-We refer the reader to [BCR] for an introduction to Nash manifolds.
-A \textit{Nash function} is a function from a Nash manifold into $\R$ whose graph is a Nash manifold. \\ We need two facts: The first is that each semialgebraic set admits a decomposition into finitely many Nash manifolds isomorphic to relatively open boxes ([BCR], 2.9.10).
+\begin{rem} For our new proof of \autoref{existence} we need the concept of a Nash submanifold of $\R^k$.
+A \textit{Nash submanifold} $M \subseteq \R^k$ (of dimension $r$) is a connected submanifold of $\R^k$ for which for each $x \in M$ there exists a semialgebraic $C^\infty$-diffeomorphism map $\phi: U \rightarrow H$ of the atlas of $M$ from a semialgebraic neighborhood $U$ of $x$ in $\R^k$ to a semialgebraic neighborhood $H$ of $0$ in $\R^k$ with $\varphi(M \cap U)=H \cap (\R^{r} \times \{0\}^{k-r})$.
+We refer the reader to \cite{BCR} for an introduction to Nash manifolds.
+A \textit{Nash function} is a function from a Nash manifold into $\R$ whose graph is a Nash manifold.
+A function $f: \R^n \rightarrow \R^m$ is a Nash function if and only if $f \in \C^\infty$ and the graph of $f$ is semialgebraic.\\[0.2cm] We need two facts: The first is that each semialgebraic set admits a decomposition into finitely many Nash manifolds $C^\infty$-diffeomorphic to relatively open boxes \cite[Proposition 2.9.10]{BCR}.
 This is called analytic/$C^\infty$ cell decomposition.
-The second fact is that a Nash function $f$ has locally a converging power series expansion ([BCR], 2.9.5).
-In particular the set $f^{-1}(\R \setminus \{0\})$ is dense in the domain of $f$. \\ In the rest of the paper we will identify $\C$ with $\R^2$ and are thereby able to talk about semialgebraic subsets of $\C$. \end{rem}
+The second fact is that a Nash function $f$ defined on an open box has locally a converging power series expansion \cite[Chapter 8.1]{BCR}.
+In particular the set $f^{-1}(\R \setminus \{0\})$ is dense in the domain of $f$ if $f \neq 0$. \\[0.2cm] In the following we will identify $\C$ with $\R^2$ and are thereby able to talk about semialgebraic subsets of $\C$. \end{rem}

-\begin{lemma} In the setting of \Cref{existence} $\partial S(k)$ decomposes into a finite disjoint union of Nash manifolds Nash-diffeomorphic to relatively open boxes.
+\begin{lemma} In the setting of \autoref{existence} $\partial S(k)$ decomposes into a finite disjoint union of Nash manifolds Nash-diffeomorphic to relatively open boxes.
 Additionally we can achieve that there is a a Nash function $f_C$ on every box which satisfies $f_C(A) \in \mathcal{S}^{k \delta - 1} \cap \ker(p(A))$ \end{lemma}

-\begin{proof} As $\partial S(k)$ is a semialgebraic set over $\R$, we can make an analytic cell decomposition which gives the first statement.
+\begin{proof} As $\partial S(k)$ is a semialgebraic set over $\R$ (\autoref{kerni}), we can make an analytic cell decomposition which gives the first statement.
 For the second part we choose a semialgebraic function $f_C$ with the desired property and apply the analytic cell decomposition theorem again. \end{proof}

-\subsection{Proof of \Cref{existence}}
+\subsection{Proof of \autoref{existence}}